 To learn more about payment bonds and a claimant’s rights under the bond, please keep reading the materials below:

 Payment Bonds issued by sureties are widely used by prime contractors and subcontractors to encourage building suppliers and other subcontractors to provide work and materials on particular construction projects.
 Although payment bonds may help subcontractors and suppliers receive payment for their services, there are many different kinds of payment bonds each with differing deadlines and requirements.
 The Cobb Law Group, for example, regularly makes claims against private payment bonds, Georgia public works payment bonds (Little Miller Act Claims), as well as Federal public project payment bonds (Miller Act Claims) on behalf of its clients.
 Some types of payment bond have statutorily minimum requirements and every payment bond contains its own contractual requirements.
 Thus, it is vital that your payment bond claim is made by a law firm who understands these differences and can help you navigate the waters of surety and bond law.
 The Georgia construction lawyers at the Cobb Law Group have made thousands of successful bond claims.
 In fact, we offer a full range of payment bond and surety law services to our clients including the following:

 - educational seminars to train staff on payment bond claim requirements

 - negotiate with the surety regarding your claim;

 - file lawsuits against the surety to enforce bond claim rights;

-- arbitration & mediation services; and
+- arbitration & mediation services;

 - other matters related to surety law, payment bond claims and construction law.